 She was also featured in popular shows, including I Love Lucy, Perry Mason, Gunsmoke, Route 66 and a pilot called The Barbara Eden Show, which never aired.

-Starring in 'I Dream of Jeannie'
+'I Dream of Jeannie'

 Eden's most popular role came in 1965 when writer Sidney Sheldon, in response to the major TV success of Bewitched, asked her to star in his new sitcom I Dream of Jeannie.
 She stepped into the role of the genie in the bottle, co-starring with Larry Hagman, who played NASA astronaut Major Anthony Nelson.